ansukhorukova/InternCGI/readme.txt

-log.txt - The file with log messages LoggerInterface.php - The file contains interface for log app LoggerAbstract.php - The file contains abstract class and implement interface
+log.txt - The file with log messages LoggerInterface.php - The file contains interface for log app LoggerAbstract.php - The file contains abstract class and implement interface LoggerFile.php - The file contains path to writable logfile